stoth68000/libklsmpte2064/README.md

 libklsmpte2064 is a library that generates SMPTE2064 media hashes.
 Its in its early development stages.
 Progressive video is supported.
-Inputs are restructued to the YUV420p colorspace, common to many video development projects.
+Inputs are restrictued to the YUV420p colorspace, common to many video development projects.

 Beyond this Readme.MD file, API level documentation can be generated via